mandemmike/AI-PASS/README.md

 ## DIT825 - Software Engineering for Data-Intensive AI Applications

-<h1 align="center">Age and Gender Detection</h1>
+<h1>Age and Gender Prediction</h1>

 ### What is the project?

 The project is to develop a data-intensive AI application in machine learning (ML(DL)).
-Based on the given requirements and our drawn implications, we have decided to create an age and gender detection application by creating an image classification model.
+Based on the given requirements and our drawn implications, we have decided to create an age and gender prediction application by creating an image classification model.
 Usually, we can all discern the age group of a person they belong to, as soon as we look at the face.
 It is quite easy to say if the person is young, old, or middle-aged.
 In this AI project, we built the age and gender web detector that can approximately predict the age and gender of the person (a profile face image) in an aligned and cropped picture by creating/using a deep learning